What Is a Vanishing Deductible?

 What happens to my deductible credits if I switch insurance companies?

 Your vanishing deductible credits do not transfer to a new insurer — they are tied exclusively to your policy with the issuing company.
 If you cancel your coverage or switch providers, your accumulated credits are forfeited and you must start over from zero with your new insurer's program, if they even offer one.
-This is an important factor to weigh before switching mid-accumulation, especially if you're close to a significant deductible reduction.
+This is an important factor to weigh before switching mid-accumulation, especially if you're close to a significant reduction.
 Learn more about how deductibles affect your overall coverage costs before making the switch.

 How is a vanishing deductible different from accident forgiveness?